mitre/heimdall-legacy/README.md

 #### Host container off relative url

-Edit RAILS\_RELATIVE\_URL\_ROOT line from docker-compose.yml
+Edit RAILS_RELATIVE_URL_ROOT line from docker-compose.yml

 #### Switch container to dev mode

-Set RAILS\_ENV = to development in docker-compose.yml
+Set RAILS_ENV = to development in docker-compose.yml

 ## Development

-Clone, edit, then please submit a PR with an issue number associated.
+### Dependencies

+You can setup a deployment/development environment through bundler or docker.

+If you wish to use docker, then the dependencies are:

+- Docker
+- docker-compose

+If you wish to use ruby and are on Ubuntu 16, then the dependencies are:

+- Ruby 2.4.4
+- build-essentials (your distribution's gcc package)
+- Bundler
+- libpq-dev
+- nodejs
+- postgresql

+## Versioning and State of Development

+This project uses the [Semantic Versioning Policy](https://semver.org/).

 # Contributing, Issues and Support

 ## Contributing

-Please feel free to look through our issues, make a fork and submit *PRs* and improvements.
+Please feel free to look through our issues, make a fork and submit _PRs_ and improvements.
 We love hearing from our end-users and the community and will be happy to engage with you on suggestions, updates, fixes or new capabilities.

 ## Issues and Support

 Please feel free to contact us by **opening an issue** on the issue board, or, at [inspec@mitre.org](mailto:inspec@mitre.org) should you have any suggestions, questions or issues.
 If you have more general questions about the use of our software or other concerns, please contact us at [opensource@mitre.org](mailto:opensource@mitre.org).

+## A complete PR should include 7 core elements:

+- A signed PR ( aka `git commit -a -s` )
+- Code for the new functionality
+- Updates to the CLI
+- New unit tests for the functionality
+- Updates to the docs and examples in `README.md`
+- (if needed) Example / Template files
+  - Scripts / Scaffolding code for the Example / Template files
+- Example Output of the new functionality if it produces an artifact

+### Our PR Process

+1. open an issue on the main heimdall_activerecord website noting the issues your PR will address
+2. fork the repository
+3. checkout your repository
+4. cd to the repository
+5. git co -b `<your_branch>`
+6. bundle install
+7. `hack as you will`
+8. test via rake
+9. ensure unit tests still function and add unit tests for your new feature
+10. add new docs to the `README.md`
+11. (if needed) create and document any example or templates
+12. (if needed) create any supporting scripts
+13. git commit -a -s `<your_branch>`
+14. Open a PRs on the MITRE heimdall_activerecord repository

+# Testing

+There are a set of unit tests.
+Run `rake test` to run the tests.

+To release a new version, update the version number in `version.rb` according to the [Semantic Versioning Policy](https://semver.org/).

+Then, run `bundle exec rake release` which will create a git tag for the specified version, push git commits and tags, and push to [github.com](https://github.com/mitre/heimdall_activerecord).

 ## Licensing and Authors

 ### Authors

-* Robert Thew
+- Robert Thew
-* Aaron Lippold
+- Aaron Lippold
+- Robert Clark
-* Matthew Dromazos
+- Matthew Dromazos
-* Luke Malinowski
+- Luke Malinowski

 ### NOTICE

-© 2018 The MITRE Corporation.
+© 2018-2019 The MITRE Corporation.

 Approved for Public Release; Distribution Unlimited.
 Case Number 18-3678.

-## NOTICE
+### NOTICE

 MITRE hereby grants express written permission to use, reproduce, distribute, modify, and otherwise leverage this software to the extent permitted by the licensed terms provided in the LICENSE.md file included with this project.

 ### NOTICE